UCLALibrary/bucketeer/README.md

 If you want to run the application with a different mount point (for image sources) and file prefix (e.g. the UCLA file path prefix), you can use something like:

-    mvn -Plive test -Dbucketeer.fs.mount=/opt/data -Dbucketeer.fs.prefix=UCLAFilePathPrefix
+    mvn -Plive test -Dbucketeer.fs.image.mount=/opt/data -Dbucketeer.fs.image.prefix=UCLAFilePathPrefix

-If you leave off the `bucketeer.fs.prefix` Bucketeer will treat the `bucketeer.fs.mount` as the default directory.
+If you leave off the `bucketeer.fs.image.prefix` Bucketeer will treat the `bucketeer.fs.image.mount` as the default directory.

 ## Including Kakadu